 Have some FUN.

-Since you two aren’t conjoined at the hip anymore, do something that you want for fun.
-Take a yoga or cooking class to have some fun, and girls just wanna have fun, right?
+Since you two aren’t joined at the hip anymore, do something that you want for fun.
+Take a yoga or cooking class to have some fun, because girls just wanna have fun, right?

 Go on a Skype date.